 even with dilute concentrations.

 feel soapy because fats in the skin are broken down to form anions of fatty

-is released, sometimes causing the solution to boil violently if it has not
+It sometimes causing the solution to boil violently if it has NOT

 Potassium hydroxide solutions boil at a higher temperature than pure water.